 Review the instructions to file for a new or replacement Lawful Occupancy Sign.

 You can get copies of a current license by submitting the Permits, licenses, and certificate of occupancy request form with the fee, in-person at the Permit and License Center.

 You can search for violation information on Atlas.

-To get a copy of a violation, visit the Permit and License Center.
+To get a copy of a violation, visit the Permit and License Center in-person.

 You can access complete zoning records using Atlas.